 How is Asthma Diagnosed?

-A doctor or nurse practitioner will use many factors to determine whether a person has asthma.
-These include:
+There are many factors to determine whether a person has asthma:

-Your doctor may also give you a lung function test (spirometry).
-It is easy and painless.
-You simply breathe into an instrument.
-This will measure the lungs volume and the rate in which air is taken in and out of the lungs.
+- Spirometry/pulmonary function testing.
+These tests are easy and painless.
+You simply breathe into an instrument, which measures the lungs volume and the rate in which air is taken in and out of the lungs.

 How is Asthma Treated?